Skitter-JP/Edison_Light_Dimmer/README.md

 # Edison Light Dimmer

 In this project I have designed a dual trailing edge phase dimmer using a Triac as the main switching component.

+Oriignally the device hosted a webpage which was accessable on the LAN that it was connected to, but this was a bit annoyting because I had to open a browers and wait for the web page to load everytime I wanted to chnanged the state of the device.
+I then found out about the MQTT protocol and Node-Red, check them out if you have not heared of them.

+MQTT is basically a light weight communcation protocol which is perfect for home automation deivce.

+Node-Red is a flow-based developement tool which is also great for home automation, you can interface almost anything to it, most notably MQTT and Homebridge.

+Homebridge allows you to create custom devices that will show up in the iOS/Mac OS Homekit program, this is how I ended up controlling this device.
+In Homekit the device shows up as 2 dimable light bulbs.

+Node-Red also allows you to interface a Telegram bot.
+So you can control almost anything in your home via the bot, for example if some over current/temperature is detected.
+Node-Red can send me a message via telegram notifying me.